brianubyun/rchat/README.md

 > * ClientAuth class sends username and password to the server, then prompts user based on server response

-> * Emoji class deals with transferring messages into emojis
+> * Emoji class deals with transferring messages into emojis (not shown in this UML since it is the old one; below is the updated UML).

 ## New Class Diagram with SOLID principles